ucsb-cs48-s20/project-s1-t4-missile/team/RETROS.md

 For the next retro leader, I would say it's important to know how to synthesize small stories into a broad action item.
 And of course, it's also important to establish some priority of discussions, which I overlooked at first.

-# Retro 05/04/20
+# Retro 05/11/20

-* Led by: name-goes-here
+* Led by: Jeffrey Sun
-* Present: name1, name2, ... , nameN
+* Present: Alex Lancaster, Brian Qiu, Jeffrey Sun, Xinyi Zhang
-* Absent: name1, name2, ...
+* Absent: Parth Atre

+## Action item: Testing

+* a goal: add better testing to avoid bugs in the game and website
+* a change: add TDD/unit-testing and do more multiplayer testing
+* a measurement: for every PR, multiple people should test it before it gets merged

-## Action item
+## Action item: Keep code up-to-date

-* a goal: identify something the team wants to get better at
+* a goal: keep code on other branches up-to-date with the code on the master branch to make merging easier
-* a change: identify one thing that the team will change about how it works together
-* a measurement: identify at least one way to measure whether the change helped the team acheive the goal, or move closer to it.
+* a change: notify others on slack whenever a PR is merged into master
+* a measurement: PRs are rebased with master before the code review

 ## Brief description of how retro went